Battle of Blaauwberg: British consolidation

+Aftermath

-However, the Batavian Governor of the Cape, General Janssens, had not yet surrendered himself and his remaining troops and was following his plan to hold out for as long as he could, in the hope that the French troopships for which he had been waiting for months would arrive and save him.
+Janssens had not yet surrendered himself and his remaining troops.
+He was following his plan to hold out for as long as he could, in the hope that the French troopships for which he had been waiting for months would arrive and save him.
 He had only 1,238 men with him, and 211 deserted in the days that followed.
 Janssens held out in the mountains for a further week.
 Baird sent Brigadier General William Beresford to negotiate with him, and the two generals conferred at a farm belonging to Gerhard Croeser near the Hottentots-Holland Mountains on 16 January without reaching agreement.
 After further consideration, and consultation with his senior officers and advisers, Janssens decided that "the bitter cup must be drunk to the bottom".
 He agreed to capitulate, and the final Articles of Capitulation were signed on 18 January.

 Uncertainty reigns as to where the Articles of Capitulation were signed.
 For many years it has been claimed that it was the Goedeverwachting estate (where a copy of the treaty is on display), but more recent research, published in Dr Krynauw's book Beslissing by Blaauwberg suggests that Croeser's farm (now the Somerset West golf course) may have been the venue.
 An article published in the 1820s by the then resident clergyman of the Stellenbosch district, Dr Borcherds, also points towards Croeser's farm.
 The terms of the capitulation were reasonably favourable to the Batavian soldiers and citizens of the Cape.
 Janssens and the Batavian officials and troops were sent back to the Netherlands in March.

+Following the action of 21 April 1806 off the coast of Natal, the 40-gun French frigate, Cannonière, was nearly captured due to her crews outdated belief that the colony was still held by the Dutch.
+After dropping anchor near Simon's Town on 29 April 1806 the captain took a rowboat to shore, only to be fired upon once landing and the Dutch flags exchanged for British flags.
+The captain and crew narrowly escaped without incurring any casualties and the ship returned to the French colony at Reunion island.
 The British forces occupied the Cape from 13 August 1814, when the Netherlands ceded the colony to Britain as a permanent possession.
 It remained a British colony until it was incorporated into the Union of South Africa on 31 May 1910.

 Articles of Capitulation

+Cape Town articles of capitulation

 Summary of the Articles of Capitulation signed by Lt Col Von Prophalow, Maj Gen Baird and Cdre Popham on 10 January 1806: